plaidml/plaidml/designs/RFC - Network Setup Teardown Optimization.md

 }
 ```

 A network typically isn't run just once; usually, it's compiled once, loaded once, and then run multiple times before being deleted (once).
-So we can get a substantial performance boost by factoring out the bits that can be done once, instead of performing them every time the network is run &mdash; e.g. resource allocation and constant pre-computation.
+So we can get a substantial performance boost by factoring out the bits that can be done once, instead of performing them every time the network is run&mdash;e.g. resource allocation and constant pre-computation.

 ## High-Level Design